PostTraumaticOS/EPG-to-Trakt/README.md

 # EPG-to-Trakt
 A python tool to convert JSON formatted EPG to Trakt List.
 If it runs into an episode with bad/mismatching metadata, it will output an error, move on, and post a message once successfully finished.
-TV Episodes and Movies supported.
+Both TV Episodes and Movies are supported.
 Some EPGs will use "Episode 1; Episode ; Episode 3" in description to make one 30 minute block - this script will account for that and split into 3 entries.

 Special thanks to https://github.com/shashankbm09 for helping with the code.